$3.44 BillionThe market capitalization is the market value of the company. It is the sum of the value of all outstanding shares.

 Welbilt, Inc. provides the world's top chefs, premier chain operators and growing independents with industry-leading equipment and solutions.
 Its innovative products and solutions are powered by our deep knowledge, operator insights, and culinary expertise.
 Welbilt portfolio of award-winning product brands includes Cleveland™, Convotherm®, Crem®, Delfield®, Frymaster®, Garland®, Kolpak®, Lincoln®, Manitowoc® Ice, Merco®, Merrychef® and Multiplex®.
 These product brands are supported by three service brands: KitchenCare®, our aftermarket parts and service brand, FitKitchen®, our fully-integrated kitchen systems brand, and KitchenConnect®, cloud-based digital platform brand.
 Headquartered in the Tampa Bay region of Florida and operating 20 manufacturing facilities throughout the Americas, Europe and Asia, Welbilt sells through a global network of over 5,000 distributors, dealers, buying groups and manufacturers' representatives in over 100 countries.
 The Company has approximately 4,500 employees and generated sales of $1.6 billion in 2019.

 Joan Kai Chow , and insider at Welbilt (NYSE: WBT ), reported a large insider sell on July 29, according to a new SEC filing.
-What Happened: A Form 4 filing ...Benzinga, 8 months ago
+What Happened: A Form 4 filing ...Benzinga, over 1 year ago

 Richard James Sheffer , VP at Welbilt (NYSE: WBT ), reported a large insider sell on July 26, according to a new SEC filing.
-What Happened: A Form 4 filing f...Benzinga, 8 months ago
+What Happened: A Form 4 filing f...Benzinga, over 1 year ago

-Welbilt (WBT) ticked up 0.8% after the European Commission conditionally approved the company''s sale to Ali Group, according to a statement on the regulator...Seeking Alpha, 9 months ago
+Welbilt (WBT) ticked up 0.8% after the European Commission conditionally approved the company''s sale to Ali Group, according to a statement on the regulator...Seeking Alpha, over 1 year ago

-Turtle Creek Asset Management, an investment management firm, published its first-quarter 2022 investor letter – a copy of which can be downloaded here.Insider Monkey, 10 months ago
+Turtle Creek Asset Management, an investment management firm, published its first-quarter 2022 investor letter – a copy of which can be downloaded here.Insider Monkey, over 1 year ago